 (b) the share of a proprietor in common property vested in the proprietors pursuant to the amended schedule of unit entitlement by operation of law is subject to any encumbrance registered or caveat lodged with the Registrar of Titles against his lot and every such encumbrance or caveat is deemed to be amended accordingly.

-[Section 8C inserted by No. 58 of 1995 s.
+[Section 8C inserted: No. 58 of 1995 s.
 14.]

 9. Consolidation of lots